1. What types of youth does NYC serve?

 3: What kind of staff do you hire?
 What skills do staff have?

-4: What gear should my son/daughter bring to NYC?
+4: What gear should participants bring to NYC?

-5: I'm concerned about my son/daughter being away at a program.
+5: I'm concerned about my child being away at a program.
 What are the sleeping arrangements, rules of behavior and supervision like at NYC?

 6: Why does NYC screen for medical conditions, medication regimes and physical limitations?